Lexington, South Carolina

-Lexington is the largest town in and the county seat of Lexington County, South Carolina, United States.
+Lexington is the most populous town in and the county seat of Lexington County, South Carolina, United States.
 It is a suburb of the state capital, Columbia.
-The population was 23,568 at the 2020 Census, and it is the second-largest municipality in the greater Columbia area.
-The 2021 estimated population is 24,208.
+The population was 23,568 at the 2020 Census, and it is the second-most populous municipality in the greater Columbia area.
+The 2022 estimated population is 24,626.
 According to the Central Midlands Council of Governments, the greater Lexington area had an estimated population of 111,549 in 2020 and is considered the fastest-growing area in the Midlands.
-Lexington's town limits are bordered to the east by the city of West Columbia.

 History

 Colonial Period

 In 1735, the colonial government of King George II established 11 townships in backcountry South Carolina to encourage settlement and to provide a buffer between Native American tribes to the west and colonial plantations in the Lowcountry.
 The townships included one named Saxe Gotha, which flourished with major crops of corn, wheat, tobacco, hemp, and flax as well as beeswax and livestock, and its residents were primarily of German and Swiss heritage.
 Two major Native American trails existed in the area: the Cherokee Path, primary route of English and Scots traders from Charlestown to Native Americans in the Appalachian Mountains, and the Occaneechi Path, which connected natives from the Chesapeake Bay region to North Carolina, South Carolina, and Georgia.

-In 1785, the name Saxe Gotha was replaced with Lexington County, in commemoration of the Battles of Lexington and Concord in Massachusetts.
+In 1785, the name Saxe Gotha was replaced with Lexington County in commemoration of the Battles of Lexington and Concord in Massachusetts.
 In 1781, the Battle of Muddy Springs was fought to the south of the present-day town and the Battle of Tarrar Springs was fought within the present-day town limits.

 Post-revolution

 Until 1820, Granby was the county seat of Lexington County, but chronic flooding forced the local government to move the courthouse to its present location in Lexington.
 The area was known by locals as the "Lexington Courthouse" and was not incorporated as the Town of Lexington until 1861.

 During Sherman's March to the Sea in the American Civil War, much of the town of Lexington was destroyed by Union forces as they protected William Sherman's western flank as Union troops attacked Columbia.
 Most of the town of Lexington, including the courthouse, were torched and burned.
 Like much of the South after the Civil War, Lexington struggled economically, but local farms and the lumber industry helped stabilize the economy after Reconstruction.
 Many current brick buildings were built in the aftermath of severe fires in 1894 and 1916.
 By the 1890s, the Columbia to Augusta Railroad and the Lexington Textile Mill prompted the town to grow.

 With the advent of the automobile in the 1920s and its mass production in the 1940s and 1950s, Lexington continued to grow as a suburb of Columbia.
 Additionally, the creation of Lake Murray in 1930 encouraged many to move to Lexington.
-Between the 1990 Census and the 2000 Census, Lexington's population increased by 198%, and by 83% between the 2000 Census and the 2010 Census.
+Between the 1990 Census and the 2000 Census, Lexington's population increased by 198%, and by 83% between the 2000 census and the 2010 census.